What does it mean to reclaim the 20’s?

 In this series, we want to celebrate what women of color did to help women finally get the right to vote, what challenges they still experienced even after they were given the “right” to vote, and what we can do now, 100 years later, to ensure we are writing and making our own history.

 2020 is a pivotal year for many reasons.
 100 years after women were given the right to vote, women, especially Latinas and women of color, have the opportunity to change the outcome in every election in the United States.
 Latinas are the largest group of women of color at 30 million.
 Imagine if every Latina eligible to vote actually voted?
 We would never be ignored again.
-Let’s #Reclaimthe20s.Contribute here!
+Let’s #Reclaimthe20s.Check out levels of giving and perks for supporting here.
+Your contribution, big or small, supports independent media when we need it the most!